The 3 Most Common Types of Commercial Leases

 Retail Properties For Lease

-A net lease refers to a lease structure where the tenant pays a base rent and is also responsible for directly paying specific building-related expenses.
+A net lease refers to a lease structure where the tenant pays a base rent and is also responsible for directly covering specific building-related expenses.

-Net leases are especially common in single-tenant properties, including freestanding restaurants, chain retail spaces, and select industrial properties.
-Take a look at the listings below to see available restaurant properties for lease that are often structured with net lease agreements.
+Net leases are especially common in single-tenant properties like freestanding restaurants, chain retail locations, and certain industrial buildings.
+Take a look at the listings below to see available restaurant properties often offered with net lease agreements.

 Restaurants For Lease